 Because the scope of this Final CASE Report is multifamily indoor air quality, this Final CASE Report does not explicitly include recommendations for single family dwelling units.
 However, the Statewide CASE Team recommends that the Energy Commission provide the same range hood requirements for single family dwelling units as what is proposed here to ensure adequate kitchen ventilation.
-Furthermore, the proposed requirements would not significantly restrict what types of range hoods could be installed in most single family units: This analysis found that the vast majority of range hoods (including all chimney hoods) included a speed of at least 200 cfm, which is the minimum demand-control airflow proposed in dwelling units 750 to 1,000 ft2 with electric ranges and in dwelling units 1,000 to 1,500 ft2 with natural gas ranges.
+Furthermore, the proposed requirements would not significantly restrict what types of range hoods could be installed in most single family units: This analysis found that the vast majority of range hoods (including all chimney hoods) included a speed of at least 200 cfm, which is the minimum demand-control airflow proposed in dwelling units 750 to 1,000 ft with electric ranges and in dwelling units 1,000 to 1,500 ft with natural gas ranges.
 (Larger dwelling units must meet a minimum airflow of 175 cfm, which nearly all products meets.)
-Imposing the same requirements for single family dwelling units would have the greatest impacts on small dwelling units (smaller than 1,000 ft2).
-Because these small single family units would have less dilution air to reduce pollutant levels (similar to multifamily units), they should also meet the same range hood requirements.
+Imposing the same requirements for single family dwelling units would have the greatest impacts on small dwelling units (smaller than 1,000 ft).
+Because these small single family units, they should also meet the same range hood requirements.
 Furthermore, this analysis found that the proposed requirements can be feasibly met, including with microwave-range hood and undercabinet products that may be common in small single family dwelling units.